victorgran/mc-particle-physics/README.md

-# mc-particle-physics
-Monte Carlo Simulations for Particle Physics
+# Monte Carlo event generator for the simulation of electron-positron annihilation to quark-antiquark production